Mr. Rogers & The Three Things

-Mr. Rodgers is my hero - he inspires me with his wise, gentle nature.
-I recently watched the movie, A Beautiful Day in the Neighborhood, staring Tom Hanks.
+Mr. Rogers is my hero - he inspires me with his wise, gentle nature.
+I recently watched the movie, A Beautiful Day in the Neighborhood, starring Tom Hanks.
 What a phenomenal story about human pain and compassion.

 I loved what he said about his show, “We are trying to give children positive ways to deal with their feelings.”
 Because our feelings are the rudder of our experience, it's important to find ways to deal with them or we’ll sink into a swamp of negativity.